claromes/volleystats/README.md

 [![PyPI](https://img.shields.io/pypi/v/volleystats)](https://pypi.org/project/volleystats/)

-Command-line tool to scrape volleyball statistics from Data Project Web Competition websites (WCM).
+Command-line tool to scrape volleyball statistics from Data Project Web Competition websites.

-Volley Stats facilitates the export of CSV data from volleyball matches and competitions hosted by entities using the Data Project.
-The tool streamlines the collection of individual matches, match lists, and automates individual match retrieval from the competition list.
+Volley Stats facilitates the export of data in CSV format of volleyball matches and competitions organized by entities that use Data Project WCM.
+The tool streamlines the collection of individual matches, match lists, and automates the retrieval of individual match data from the competition matches list.

-Additionally, it provides the structure of URLs for Web Competition websites, simplifying the search for identifiers (mID, ID, PID).
-It also supplies acronyms for the main entities utilizing Data Project Management.
+Additionally, it documents the structure of URLs for Web Competition websites, simplifying the search for identifiers (mID, ID, PID), and also supplies acronyms for the main entities utilizing Data Project Management.

 **This tool is not affiliated with Genius Sports Italy.**